Alfresco/docs-alfresco/identity-service/latest/tutorial/sso/saml.md

 ## Step 6: Configure Alfresco Content Services properties

 The properties listed that need to be set for Alfresco Content Services (ACS) are only those that are required for setting up SSO.
-They include the synchronization with an LDAP directory and the location of the SAML keystore.
-The Alfresco Share configuration file needs updating to enable SSO and a timeout period can also be set.
+They include the synchronization with an LDAP directory and updating the Alfresco Share configuration file to enable SSO.
+A timeout period can also be set for Share.

 1. Use the following configuration parameters either in an `alfresco-global.properties` file, via the repository config map in Kubernetes or as environment variables in a docker-compose file: